yugabyte/yugabyte-db/docs/content/v2.14/yugabyte-platform/create-deployments/async-replication-platform.md

 6. Click **Next: Select Tables**.

-7. From a list of common tables between source and target universes, select the tables you want to include in the replication and then click **Create Replication**, as per the following illustration:<br><br>
+7. From a list of common tables between source and target universes, select the tables you want to include in the replication and then click **Create Replication**, as per the following illustration:

    ![Create Replication](/images/yp/asynch-replication-3.png)